Run below to install latest Tiron binary to /usr/local/bin

 }

-to bind the imports to a different name.
+You can use as to bind the imports to a different name.
 It would be useful if

 you have defined a job or group in your runbook with the same name.